wannabeOG/ExpertNet-Pytorch/README.md

 Requisites
 -----------------------------

-* PyTorch
-  Use the instructions that are outlined on [PyTorch Homepage][1] for installing PyTorch
+* PyTorch: Use the instructions that are outlined on [PyTorch Homepage][1] for installing PyTorch